ideal-lab5/idn-sdk/contracts/example-consumer/README.md

 2. Add your own state variables and methods to use the randomness
 3. Modify how you store and retrieve pulse data based on your verification needs
 4. Modify the subscription parameters to match your use case
+5. Update the network configuration parameters to match your deployment environment

 ## Integration with a Real Network

 When deploying on a real network:

+1. Set the correct `ideal_network_para_id` for your target Ideal Network parachain
-1. Update the `ideal_network_para_id` to the actual parachain ID of the Ideal Network
+2. Set the correct `idn_manager_pallet_index` for the IDN Manager pallet on the Ideal Network
-2. Configure the correct `randomness_call_index` for your contract's callback function
+3. Configure the correct `destination_para_id` for your contract's parachain
+4. Set the correct `contracts_pallet_index` for the Contracts pallet on your contract's parachain
-3. Ensure your contract's account has sufficient funds for subscription fees
+5. Ensure your contract's account has sufficient funds for subscription fees
-4. Set up proper error handling for production use
+6. Set up proper error handling for production use
-5. Implement additional verification of pulse signatures if needed for your use case
+7. Implement additional verification of pulse signatures if needed for your use case

 ## License